dosya2004/YouTube-Spotify-ML/README.md

 Target columns: 'Views', 'Likes'

-Used sklearn and category_encoders and other ML libraries
+Used sklearn and category_encoders and other ML libraries.

-At the beggining I dropped the URL's and unlicensed videos to make it more 'Legal'.

 The main aim of this project was to apply all what I learned during 'IBM supervied ML' course.